thewiw/peony/README.md

 After setup is complete:
 1. Access the VPN selection page: `https://[your-hostname]/vpn-select.html`
 2. Choose your VPN from the list
-3. Log in to the management interface with provided credentials
+3. Log in to the management interface with provided Admin credentials

 ### Verify Settings